 One of the most important questions to answer when designing research is, “What group(s) of people does the business need to understand in order to make an informed decision about the issue at hand?”
-In the language of sampling, these people are the “target population.”
+In the language of market research sampling, these people are the “target population.”
 Sampling is the means of specifying how the members of a population will be selected for study.
-It is essential that the sample be representative of the target population, that is, a microcosm in terms of demographic, attitudinal, and behavioral characteristics.
+The sample must be representative of the target population, that is, a microcosm in terms of demographic, attitudinal, and behavioral characteristics.
 If the sample is not representative, conclusions from the research will be biased and any insights developed incorrect.
 Guidance from non-representative samples will be irrelevant or, at worst, harmful to the business.

 After completing this course you should be able to:

 - Discuss the sampling design process: definition of the target population, best modes to reach that population, determination of the sampling frame, selection of sampling technique(s), determination of sample size, and execution of the sampling process.

 - Explain the differences between probability and non-probability samples, the benefits, drawbacks, and when each might be used.